ICanBoogie/View/README.md

 Views are rendered using __templates__ and __layouts__.
 Templates render the content of views, while layouts _decorate_ the templates.
-For instance an "articles/list" template would be used to render a collection of articles, while a "page" layout would be used to decorate that rendered collection with the layout of the website.
+For instance an "articles/list" template would be used to render a collection of articles, while a "page" layout would be used to decorate that rendered collection with the layout of a website.

 The template used to present the content of the view is resolved as follows: